pytorch/glow/docs/Testing.md

 ## Model Loader

 We test the correctness of the Glow implementation by loading Caffe2 and ONNX models and executing them end-to-end.
-The program 'loader' loads a model, a png file, and runs a single pass of inference.
+The program 'image-classifier' loads a model, a png file, and runs a single pass of inference.
 If everything goes right the output of the program is identical to the output of the original (Caffe2 or ONNX) model.
 Unfortunately, the models do not usually describe what the input